Evolutionary Optimization of Physics-Informed Neural Networks: Advancing Generalizability by the Baldwin Effect: Introduction

 The key contributions of this paper are summarized below. \begin{itemize} \item This is the first study to unveil Baldwinian evolution as a compelling route towards discovering neural nets with high capacity to learn diverse physics tasks, thereby advancing generalizability in PINNs. \item An instantiation of the Baldwinian evolution framework is proposed through a novel two-stage stochastic programming formulation, wherein the first stage evolves the initial layers of a generalizable PINN model and the second stage trains its final layers to specialize to any new physics task (analogous to lifetime learning). \item Comprehensive numerical experimentation and analysis shows that this methodology produces PINNs that effectively learn and predict across multiple PDE problems spanning different physics domains, demonstrating significant advancements in terms of speed and accuracy over models meta-learned by gradient descent. \end{itemize}

 The remainder of the paper is organized as follows.
-The basic problem setup for a PINN, the notion of generalization over physics tasks, and an overview of related work in the literature are presented in Section II.
-The proposed methodology for evolving Balwinian-PINNs is detailed in Section III.
-Extensive numerical assessment of the method is then carried out in Section IV over a range of linear and nonlinear ODE/PDEs.
-The paper is concluded in Section V with a discussion on directions for future research.
+The basic problem setup for a PINN, the notion of generalization over physics tasks, and related work are presented in Section II.
+The proposed methodology for evolving Baldwinian-PINNs is detailed in Section III.
+Extensive numerical assessment of the method is carried out in Section IV over a range of linear and nonlinear ODE/PDEs.
+The paper is concluded in Section V with a discussion of future research directions.